logo

 Abstract

-Understanding motivations underlying acts of hatred are essential for developing strategies to prevent such extreme behavioral expressions of prejudice (EBEPs) against marginalized groups.
-This work investigates the motivations underlying EBEPs as a function of moral values, proposing that EBEPs are morally motivated behaviors grounded in people’s moral values and perceptions of moral violations.
-Five studies integrating spatial modeling and experimental methods investigate the relationship between moral values and EBEPs.
-Results suggest that moral values oriented around group preservation predict county-level hate group prevalence and are associated with the belief that EBEPs are justified.
-The association between group-based moral values and EBEPs against outgroups is partly explained by the belief that these groups have committed moral wrongs.
+Understanding motivations underlying acts of hatred is essential for developing strategies to prevent extreme behavioral expressions of prejudice (EBEPs) against marginalized groups.
+This work proposes that EBEPs may often be best understood as morally motivated behaviors grounded in people’s moral values and perceptions of moral violations.
+Across five U.S.-based studies integrating spatial modeling and experimental methods, the authors show that moral values oriented around group preservation (binding values) predict county-level prevalence of hate groups and are associated with the belief that EBEPs against marginalized groups are justified.
+Additional analyses suggest that the association between group-based moral values and EBEPs against outgroups can be partly explained by the belief that these groups have done something morally wrong.

 Publisher